-Originally, when the program was funded through DOL's Workforce Innovation Fund the broad target population for the study were individuals eligible for either WIOA Dislocated Worker or Adult training programs.
-Later, the Code Louisville programs focuses on job seekers who are interested in pursuing job training or educational programs and not simply programs designed to help them find a job.
+&lt;sup>6 Originally, when the program was funded through DOL's Workforce Innovation Fund the broad target population for the study were individuals eligible for either WIOA Dislocated Worker or Adult training programs.
+In practice the Code Louisville programs focus on job seekers who are interested in pursuing job training or educational programs.